thillRobot/ros_workshop/module5/tutorial5_turtlebot3_simulator/tutorial5_turtlebot3_simulator.md

 <img src="turtlebot3_simulations.png" alt="drawing" width="400"/>

 ## Overview:
-After completing _Tutorial 4 - Create Package_, You have learned some basics of ROS, and you are ready for a more advanced robot.
+In this tutorial you will learn to use a 2D robot navigation with Turtlebot3 Simulator in ROS.
 You can read more about the Turtlebot3 [here](https://www.turtlebot.com/) and [here](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 ## System Requirements:
-- ROS+OS: This tutorial is intended for a system with ROS Melodic installed on the Ubuntu 18.04 LTS operating system.
-Alternate versions of ROS (i.e.  Kinetic, Noetic, etc.) may work but have not been tested.
-Versions of ROS are tied to versions of Ubuntu.
+- ROS+OS: This tutorial is intended for a system with ROS noetic installed on the Ubuntu 20.04 LTS operating system.
+Use the branch selector above for alternate versions.
+ROS versions are tied to versions of Ubuntu.
 - ROS: Your computer must be connected to the internet to proceed.
 Update the system before you begin.
-- Workspace Setup: You must have successfully setup a Catkin Workspace in tutorial 4.
+- Workspace Setup: You must have successfully setup a catkin workspace (`~/catkin_ws`) in tutorial 4.

 ## Before You Begin:

-- Backup the System: If you are using a virtual machine, it is recommend to make a snaphot of your virtual machine before you start each module.
-In the event of an untraceable error, you can restore to a previous snapshot.
 - ROSLAUNCH: This tutorial involves using the roslaunch command which runs a multiple of nodes at once as described in the launch file.
 We will learn more about this later.

 ## Part 1 - Turtlebot3 Package Installation:

 ### Step 1 Update Repository List